w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/08-migration.md

 | Pay-per-use | S3 | Manual | ISH: repetitive manual provisioning | - |
 | Pay-per-use | S3 | EMR | YES | ~14K€ |

-# Migration

-Summing up
+# Summing up

-- We estimated the cluster costs
+We estimated the cluster costs

 - On-premises solution with 18 machines: no go
 - Cloud solution with 18 EC2 instances: no go

-- We reduced the solution based on software requirements
+We reduced the solution based on software requirements

 - On-premises solution with 4 machines: no go
 - Cloud solution with 4 EC2 instances: no go, we miss the software configuration
 - We moved the cluster to AWS EMR + spot instances + S3 storage

 Can we do better?